pandorasNox/go-savage-worlds/README.md

 - returns invald and all the related "errors/mistakes" if the sheet is invalid

 ## todo's
+- check to have hindrance twice?
 - deduplicate erros from validate
+- complete data.go / swadeHindrances swadeEdges
 - hindrancePointsUsed
 	- calc hindrancePointsUsed for start wealth
 	- accumulate for what hindrancePointsUsed were added and put this into a map into character_aggregation